mimiframework/Mimi.jl/docs/src/internals/montecarlo.md

 Sensitivity Analysis support consists of four primary user-facing elements:

-1. The `@defsim` macro, which defines random variables (RVs) which are assigned distributions and associated with model parameters, and
+1. The `@defsim` macro, which defines random variables (RVs) which are assigned distributions and associated with model parameters, and override the default (random) sampling method.

-2. The optional `generate_trials!` function, which can be used to pre-generate all trial data, save all random variable values in a file, and/or override the default (random) sampling method.
+2. The `generate_trials!` function, which is be used to pre-generate all trial data and save all random variable values in a file.

 3. The `set_models!` function, which sets the model(s) on which a simulation can be run.

-4. The `run_sim` function, which runs a simulation, with parameters describing the number of trials and optional callback functions to customize simulation behavior.
+4. The `run_sim` function, which runs a simulation, with optional parameters describing the number of trials and models to run, and optional callback functions to customize simulation behavior.

 These are described further below.